HZeyen/PyRefra/1_Installation.md

 + refraData.py
 + refraPlot.py
 + refraWindow.ui
-3. Download and install Anaconda Individual Edition
+3. Download and install Anaconda
 4. Push the Windows key and search Anaconda3.
 There, choose (**RIGHT CLICK ON IT**) Anaconda Prompt and execute (if possible) as administrator.
 This opens a command window.
 Then type the following commands:
     + `conda update --all`
     + `conda config --add channels gimli --add channels conda-forge` « channels » is the place where to find the source code, here « gimli » and “conda-forge”
-    + `conda create -n pg pygimli pybert`
+    + `conda create -n pg pygimli`
 (this may take quite some time, don’t worry about error messages as long as conda is running).
-Here, “pg” means the new environment called “pg”.
-Pybert is not necessary for PyRefra, but if you want also to use Orsay ERT inversion programs, better to install everything together.
-        + `conda activate pg` (activation of the environment “pg”)
+        + `conda activate pg`
         + `conda install obspy`
         + `conda install statsmodels`
         + `conda update –all`  (just to be sure to have the latest versions)